hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day11-20/Shell_Variables.md

 ## Exporting Variables

 ### Description
 The goal of this challenge is to run `/challenge/run` with the `PWN` variable exported and set to `COLLEGE` while setting the `COLLEGE` variable to `PWN` without exporting it.
-To do this, we will use the following two commands:
+To do this we will use the following two commands:

 - `export PWN=COLLEGE`
 - `COLLEGE=PWN`